-Over the last few months, an increase has taken place.
+Over the years, an increase has taken place.

-2. As a fully funded vocational minister, I have the privilege of being able to start most days of the week with extended devotional time.
+2. As a fully-funded vocational minister, I have the privilege of starting most days of the week with extended devotional time.
 This time includes Bible reading, thinking, praying, and some writing.
 Then and there is where most of my insights begin that I share in blog form.

-3. Even though I’ve been a preacher since 1994, I didn’t consider writing as one of my ministry gifts until 2011.
-Out of necessity, I began to develop and hone my eyes for editing and writing.
+3. Although I’ve been a preacher since 1994, I didn’t consider writing one of my ministry gifts until 2011.
+I began to develop and hone my eyes for editing and writing out of necessity.
 And because I also served as the editor of my organization’s magazine, I’ve learned quite a few things about graphic design and layout.

 4. In the latter half of 2015, I began to think about blogging and prayed about it.
 Eventually, I began to sense it was the will of God to start this site.
 Immediately, I derived great pleasure in creating content.
 Unexpectedly, I found cathartic value in writing and helping others through the written word.

-6. While I wouldn’t describe myself as a jack of all trades, I can confess that I am a master of none.
-My background with its diversity of experiences has caused me to know a little about a lot of different things.
-I’m glad to know that I’m not a one-dimensional preacher that can’t relate to others.
+6. While I wouldn’t describe myself as a jack of all trades, I confess that I am a master of none.
+With its diversity of experiences, my background has caused me to know a little about many different things.
+I’m glad to see that I’m not a one-dimensional preacher that can’t relate to others.

 What about you?
 Why don’t you comment below and tell me more about you?